PANAMANIAN NIGHT MONKEY

 Night monkeys, like most monkeys, are endothermic, meaning they can produce their own heat.
 During the day they undergo a behavioral thermoregulation by resting so they can minimize their energy expenditure.
 During the hottest points of the day, night monkeys are resting and thus save energy.

 Panamanian night monkeys are one of a few species of monogamous monkeys.
-They live in small groups of between two to six individuals, consisting of an adult pair, several young, and subadults.
+They live in small groups of between two to six individuals, consisting of a bonded adult pair, several young, and subadults.
 Groups are territorial and occupy specific regions that often overlap with other groups.
 Depending on the species and location, night monkeys occupy territories between 33 to 121 yards (30–110 m).

 Both males and females disperse from their groups when they reach sexual maturity at about 2 years of age.
 Groups have unique social behaviors and rarely participate in social grooming.
 Most social behaviors are reflected in the manner in which they communicate with one another.
 They use hoots, whoops, and play as forms of socialization.